nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `add INDEX [QUANTITY]`

+* The `INDEX` refers to the index number shown in the displayed menu list.
+* `INDEX` must be a positive integer and must not exceed the size of the menu list.
+* Quantity can be specified to indicate the number of item to be added.
+Otherwise, it adds one quantity of the item at the specified index.

 Examples:
 * `add 1 1` add 1 quantity of item at index 1.
 * `add 2 3` add 3 quantity of item at index 2.
 * `add 1` add 1 quantity of item at index 1.

 ### Removing an item : `remove`